top of page

 This policy should be read in conjunction with the Data protection and confidentiality policy, Acceptable internet use policy and GDPR privacy notice.

-Good cyber security means protecting the personal or sensitive information we hold on children and their families in line with the Data Protection Act.
+Good cyber security is essential to protect the personal and sensitive data we hold about children and families, in line with the Data Protection Act 2018 and UK GDPR.
 We are aware that cyber criminals will target any type of business including childcare and ensure all staff are aware of the value of the information we hold in terms of criminal activity e.g. scam emails.
-All staff are reminded to follow all the procedures above including backing up sensitive data, using strong passwords and protecting devices to ensure we are cyber secure.
+All staff are reminded to follow all the procedures above including backing up sensitive data, using strong passwords and never share login details.

 Staff are asked to report these to the manager as soon as possible and these will be reported through the NCSC Suspicious email reporting service at report@phishing.gov.uk.